adamfowleruk/mljs/planning.md

   - IN PROGRESS searchcontext object

 Targets for 1.2 (Dec 2013)
+ - Widgets: Workplace
+  - Each username has a workplace in the content store saved as an XML config file
+  - Defines what pages are available, the layout of those pages, and what is shown on each
+  - Removes any code anyone needs to write to use MLJS widgets
+  - Alter mljsme.sh to copy in a Roxy controller and view using default configured layout - equiv of ml create mljs/main html followed by copying scripts over
+  - If no Workplace detected, create a generic search page with a Workplace edit button
+  - Widget initialisation for each page done dynamically
+   - Requires dynamic loading of scripts, or importing of all scripts (do latter for now)
+  - Ability to link widgets together.
+E.g. dropping a searchbar creates a searchcontext - list which have endpoints to link to which contexts' functions - like Yahoo Pipes
+   - By default, every page has a searchcontext and a semanticcontext, and all widgets by default linked to both, where applicable
+  - How to manage this linking dynamically in code?
+  - Workplace configuration widgets required
+   - Separate panel for linking
+   - Edit mode shows this panel
+   - Show chosen layout with which widgets assigned to which place
+   - Show widget palette and support drag and drop on to layout zones (in main page?)
+   - Save configuration after every edit
+   - Reset to factory defaults option
+   - Copy existing Workplace Page
+   - Allow users to switch their Workplace on the fly
+   - Support Duplicating existing Workplace
+  - OOTB Workplace examples
+   - MLDBWebTest Workplace
+   - Semantic Workplace
  - Detect V7 (HEAD to a V7 only endpoint?)
  - Auto install of extensions referenced by MLJS core via PUT /v1/ext endpoint
   - rdb2rdf